Ansila1234/Data-Cleaning-EDA-in-SQL/README.md

 ## About the Dataset
 The dataset contains 2,361 records of layoffs from 2020 to 2023 around the world for 1,628 distinct companies.
 The dataset has the following variables:

-Company: The name of the company where layoffs occurred
++ Company: The name of the company where layoffs occurred
-Location: The location of the company (city/region)
-Industry: The industry to which the company belongs Total Laid Off: The total number of employees laid off Percentage Laid Off: The percentage of the workforce laid off
++ Location: The location of the company (city/region) +Industry: The industry to which the company belongs Total Laid Off: The total number of employees laid off Percentage Laid Off: The percentage of the workforce laid off
 Date: The date when the layoffs were announced